-- For settling with the trading participant, full trading participant, or settlement participant to which the investor is linked, in the prescribed manner, amount and time frames, the obligations resulting from the transactions assigned to the investor; - (ii) For posting collateral required by the trading participant, full trading participant, settlement participant, clearing member and the clearinghouse, in the prescribed manner, amount and time frames; and - (iii) For the authenticity and legitimacy of collateral, assets and documents the investor delivers to the clearinghouse, whether directly or through other participants.
+- (i) For settling with the trading participant or foreign participant, full trading participant, or settlement participant to which the investor is linked, in the prescribed manner, amount and time frames, the obligations resulting from the transactions assigned to the investor; - (ii) For posting collateral required by the trading participant or foreign participant, full trading participant, settlement participant, clearing member and the clearinghouse, in the prescribed manner, amount and time frames; and - (iii) For the authenticity and legitimacy of collateral, assets and documents the investor delivers to the clearinghouse, whether directly or through other participants.

-Nonresident investors under CMN Resolution #2687 settling their obligations directly with the clearinghouse, in US dollars, through the settlement bank engaged by B3 to settle transactions abroad, are liable for complying with their own obligations to the clearinghouse, as well as to the full trading participants, settlement participants and trading participants to which they are linked.
+Nonresident investors under CMN Resolution #2687 settling their obligations directly with the clearinghouse, in US dollars, through the settlement bank engaged by B3 to settle transactions abroad, are liable for complying with their own obligations to the clearinghouse, as well as to the full trading participants, settlement participants, trading participants or foreign participants to which they are linked.

-In the case of settlement modes where the transfer of funds occurs directly between the clearinghouse and the investor (meaning settlement by nonresident investors under CMN Resolution #2687 as well as settlement through the special settlement account-CEL account), the corresponding trading participant, full trading participant, or settlement participant, and clearing member remain responsible for settlement, assuming the corresponding obligations in the event of failure by the investor.
+In the case of settlement modes where the transfer of funds occurs directly between the clearinghouse and the investor (meaning settlement by nonresident investors under CMN Resolution #2687 as well as settlement through the special settlement account-CEL account), the corresponding trading participant, foreign participant, full trading participant, or settlement participant, and clearing member remain responsible for settlement, assuming the corresponding obligations in the event of failure by the investor.